ManticoreGamesInc/platform-documentation/src/tutorials/environmental_art.md

 ## Foliage

-In addition to painting textures, objects can be automatically randomly added to the terrain materials
+In addition to painting textures, objects can be added to the terrain materials as **foliage**.
+These will not have collision and will be made to work better on a machine than just adding lots of objects.

 ### Open the Foliage Tool